Can HSAs Solve Our Retirement Problems?

 While the Republicans' "repeal and replace" American Health Care Act has been withdrawn for now, unceremoniously left to wither on the vine as Congress attends to other matters, it's likely that it will be revived in some form or fashion in the near future.
 If and when it does return to the front pages of our favorite newspapers and websites, we can expect to again hear a lot about Health Savings Accounts (HSAs), which seem likely to be a cornerstone of any Obamacare replacement plan.

 Unfortunately, HSAs alone are probably incapable of solving our nation's healthcare woes, for a variety of reasons.
-That said, just because the accounts won't be a panacea doesn't mean that we shouldn't be paying attention-after all, if properly utilized, they could be the key to a happy retirement for many of us.
+That said, just because the accounts won't be a panacea doesn't mean that we shouldn't be paying attention - after all, if properly utilized, they could be the key to a happy retirement for many of us.
 That's right, the specific provisions and benefits of HSAs mean that they're not necessarily limited to being a simple healthcare add-on tool, despite what their name might suggest.

 On the contrary, HSAs are potentially more powerful than any IRA, 401(k), 403(b), or deferred compensation plan could ever be when it comes to saving for retirement.
 If you're eligible for an HSA (or even if you aren't, but could be), read on to see how you might better utilize HSAs to prepare for multiple financial goals at once.